-In his civilian career, Rodman has held various systems engineering, management, and leadership positions in private industry in the operations, development, testing, and system-of-systems integration of specialized aerospace applications critical to national intelligence and defense.
-As a Senior Program manager, he provides Systems Engineering and Integration support to multiple Intelligence Community and Department of Defense agencies.
+In his civilian career, Rear Adm.
+Rodman has held various systems engineering, management, and leadership positions in the operations, development, testing, and system-of-systems integration of specialized aerospace applications critical to national intelligence and defense.
 He is also licensed to practice law in the Commonwealth of Pennsylvania.

 Rear Adm.
 Rodman is a native of West Berlin, New Jersey, and received his Bachelor of Science in Aerospace Engineering from West Virginia University in 1984.
 He also holds a Juris Doctor from the Villanova University School of Law and an Executive Master’s in Technology Management from the University of Pennsylvania’s Wharton School and School of Engineering & Applied Science.
 His decorations include the Legion of Merit, the Meritorious Service Medal (3), the Joint Service Commendation Medal, the Navy and Marine Corps Commendation Medal (3), and the Navy and Marine Corps Achievement Medal.